alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 #### Manage grant opportunities and pipeline [51](https://github.com/alan-turing-institute/data-safe-haven-team/issues/51)

 It is a priority to at least think and plan, this story can be directly linked to PI work and how we better coordinate.
-So not a high resources story but still very important one
+So not a high resources story but still very important one.

 #### DSPT submission [37](https://github.com/alan-turing-institute/data-safe-haven-team/issues/37)